viur-framework/viur-docs/source/training_config.rst

 This list can be extended to project-specific access rights that are made available to every user entity created by the user module.
 By default, there exists two entries which are

-- *admin* defines if the user has admin-access
+- *admin* defines if the user has admin-access (ie. is allowed to access the admin and vi render)
-- *root* defines if the user is a root-admin (root admins are allowed to change every entity)
+- *root* defines if the user is a super-admin (users having the root-flag are allowed to do anything by default)

-These entries can be enhanced in the application's main entry with
+These entries can be enriched in the application's main entry with

 ::